OlegIzenberg/Practicom_projects-/README.md

 # Practicom_projects-
-this repository is for showing EDA projects
+this repository is for practicom projects